bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### How your app will be connected to a store

-Once a merchant installs your app on their store, merchants and API users can connect your carrier to their store by using the configuration options that you provided when you submitted your app.
+Once a merchant installs your app on their store, merchants and API users can connect your carrier to their store by using the connection options that you provided when you submitted your app.

 A merchant can navigate to the Shipping Manager UI to enable your carrier app, input carrier connection settings, and disable your carrier app for any defined zone.
 For example, if you provided a text field for API Key and a checkbox field for enabling expedited shipping, these fields are shown to merchants in the control panel: